 flowchart TD

-This is the core exam instinct: if a complaint or proposed product change exposes weak controls, the principal should widen the review before widening the business.
+This is the core exam instinct: if a complaint exposes weak controls, the principal should widen the review before treating the matter as closed.

-A firm wants to begin selling a new packaged product that several representatives believe will be popular with current customers.
-At the same time, the firm has received multiple recent written complaints about unclear product-cost disclosures in a similar product line.
+A firm receives several written complaints alleging unclear product-cost disclosures in a variable annuity product line.
 What is the best supervisory response?

 Correct answer: 3.